 Induction of labour: In people with uncomplicated pre-existing diabetes, the process of artificially stimulating the uterus to start labour (induction) should be considered between 38 and 39 weeks' gestation to reduce the risk of stillbirth.
+Induction before

-Induction before 38 weeks' gestation should be considered when other fetal or maternal indications exist to prevent excess fetal growth, reduce the risk of shoulder dystocia, and decrease chances of Caesarean section.
-People with diet-controlled gestational diabetes should receive routine pregnancy management at term, with induction of labour planned according to obstetrical indications.
+38 weeks' gestation should be considered when other fetal or maternal indications exist to prevent excess fetal growth, reduce the risk of shoulder dystocia, and decrease the chances of Caesarean section.
+For people with gestational diabetes requiring insulin, induction by 39 weeks' gestation should be planned according to maternal and fetal indications.
+People with diet-controlled gestational diabetes should receive routine pregnancy management at term, with planned induction of labour before 40 weeks' gestation depending on maternal and fetal indications.
+The timing of induction of labour should be determined based on glycemic control and any other comorbid conditions.

-Maternal indications: Indications that would support induction of labour include poor glucose control, the presence of other comorbid conditions, and a multiple pregnancy.
+Maternal indications: Maternal indications that would support induction of labour include poor glucose control, the presence of other comorbid conditions, and a multiple pregnancy.

-Fetal indications: Indications that would support induction of labour include concerns about fetal size, growth pattern, and well-being.
+Fetal indications: Fetal indications that would support induction of labour include concerns about fetal size, growth pattern, and well-being.